-Having made keilbasa and cabbage many a time I don’t know WHY it has never occurred to me before now to throw in a little kale into the dish.
-Today for lunch, I did so and was it ever good!
+Having made keilbasa and cabbage many a time I don’t know WHY it took me so long to throw in a little kale into the skillet.
+Once I did, there was no turning back.
+This combo is so tasty!
 Even my husband wolfed this down and he’s not a fan of either cabbage or kale!
-So it sounds like a keeper to ME. 🙂 The onion brings a slightly sweet edge to the cabbage and kale, which is quite nice.
+So it sounds like a keeper to ME. 🙂 The onion brings a slightly sweet edge to the dish, which is quite nice.

-I used Kolbasa brand of sausage (newly discovered at HEB stores in Texas).
+I used Burton’s brand of sausage (newly discovered at HEB stores in Texas).
 I always like a brand that has much less garlic than most.
-Many companies just get way too much garlic in their smoked sausage.
+Many companies just get way too much garlic in their smoked sausage for my palate.
 This hearty, delicious dish is suitable for all phases of Atkins, other Keto diets and Primal-Paleo as well.

 2 T. bacon grease